PhylogenicAIAgents/Phylogenic-AI-Agents/CONTRIBUTING.md

 - [Reporting Issues](#reporting-issues)

 ## Code of Conduct
-This project follows a code of conduct to ensure a welcoming environment for all contributors.
+This project follows a [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming environment for all contributors.
 Please be respectful and considerate in your interactions.

 ## Getting Started
 1. Fork the repository on GitHub.